sigp/lighthouse/README.md

 largely based upon the [ethereum/beacon_chain](https://github.com/ethereum/beacon_chain) repo.

+Thanks to Parity for their excellent crates (e.g., RLP, ethereum_types).

 ## Usage

-Presently this is proof-of-concept without p2p or any expected node functionality.
+Presently this is proof-of-concept without p2p or any functionality you'd expect from Parity or Geth.
 You can run the tests like this:

 ```